Calsher Dear

 Calsher Dear (born 4 August 2005) is an Australian rules footballer who plays for in the Australian Football League (AFL).
-Dear attended St Bede's College which competes in the ACC.

 Early career

-The youngest of three siblings, Calsher played with the Beaumaris Football Club as a junior.
-By his own admission it took time to adjust to the tempo with the Sandringham Dragons.
-He was one of the best players for the Dragons' throughout the 2023 finals series, with his Grand Final performance in particular eye-catching.
+The youngest of four siblings, Dear played with the Beaumaris Football Club as a junior.
+By his own admission, it took time to adjust to the tempo with the Sandringham Dragons in the Talent League.
+He was one of the best players for the Dragons throughout the 2023 finals series, with his Grand Final performance particularly eye-catching.
+Dear attended St Bede's College, which competes in the ACC.